folio-org/folio-analytics/CONTRIBUTING.md

 ### Commit description

-Quoting roughly from the Git Reference Manual, Git commits are documented with a short title (less than 50 characters) which summarizes the changes, followed by a more thorough, long description.
+Quoting roughly from the Git Reference Manual, Git commits are documented with a short, one-line title which summarizes the changes, followed by a more thorough, long description.
+The title should be less than 75 characters.
 It is important that at least the title be filled in with a meaningful summary so that the Git history will be readable.
 Hyperlinks or other references such as "Fixes #" may be included in the long description, but not in the title and not as a substitute for a complete description of the changes.

 ### Pull request description